-Deck / Patio Permit Requirements in St. Helena, CA
+Deck Permit Requirements in St. Helena, CA

 California enforces the 2022 CBC (based on 2021 IRC).
 Appointments encouraged for submittals. eTRAKiT portal available.